 - 1) DHHL to proceed with the Cost of Service Analysis and Water Rate Study.
-Community to provide input and participate in the beneficiary consultation process. - 2) Establish a taskforce of DHHL staff, homesteaders, and interested parties to collaborate on this project. - 3) DHHL to procure a legal firm to conduct analysis of beneficiary rights regarding the water rate disparities. - 4) Develop final report and recommendations for the legal analysis regarding the water rate disparities. - 5) Pending findings, community to initiate discussions with the County to get homestead areas that currently pay County water rates to make appropriate adjustments to align with the rates for the DHHL water system.
+Community to provide input and participate in the beneficiary consultation process. - 2) Establish a taskforce of DHHL staff, homesteaders, and interested parties to collaborate on this project. - 3) DHHL to procure a legal firm to conduct analysis of beneficiary rights regarding the water rate disparities. - 4) Develop final report and recommendations for the legal analysis regarding the water rate disparities. - 6) Pending findings, community to initiate discussions with the County to get homestead areas that currently pay County water rates to make appropriate adjustments to align with the rates for the DHHL water system. - 7) Partner with OHA to develop a financial assistance program to assist beneficiaries with financial hardship situations.